hamzamaach/ascii-art-web/README.md

 ### Web Interface

 1. Enter your text in the input field.
-2. Select the desired banner style (shadow, standard, or thinkertoy) using the radio buttons.
+2. Select the desired banner style (shadow, standard, or thinkertoy) using the dropdown selector.
-3. Click the "Generate" button to generate the ASCII art.
+3. Click the "Generate" button to generate the ASCII art or "Download" button to export the output as file.

 ## Implementation Details